Poisoning

 - Continuous rinsing with physiological saline solution

-Antidote Therapy
+Antidote therapy

 Specific antidotes are available for some poisons:

-- N-Acetylcysteine for paracetamol poisoning
+- N-acetylcysteine for paracetamol poisoning

-- Atropine and pralidoxime for organophosphate poisoning
+- Atropine and pralidoxime for organophosphate Poisonings

 Supportive Therapy